CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_products.rst

 * σin or σout  > 60 microJy/beam.
 In this case the noise of the image does not meet the  minimum requirement to be considered survey quality and valid.
 * The minor axis of the restoring beam is > 15 arcsec.
 This occurs when both dishes RTC and RTD are missing from an observation.
 In this case, the required angular resolution of the survey is not met.

+Flux scale & astrometry
+#######################
+For checking the consistency of the flux scale two beams of an observation of a field in the Perseus-Pisces region centered on RA(J2000) = 01h55m and Dec(J2000) = 33d56’ which was observed ten times between September 2019 and January 2020 were examined.
+The automatic source finder PyBDSF (also used in the Apercal pipeline) was used to find and determine source fluxes, positions and sizes and compared these from observation to observation.
+We restricted the comparison to sources that are less than 35” in size and have fluxes above 3 mJy (100 times the typical rms noise)  and agree in position to within 3 arcsecs to ensure that the sources used for comparison are indeed identical and have been included in the clean masks.

+The overall consistency is very good with a mean of 1.014 and an rms of 4% .
+If one excludes the two most discrepant observations (ObsID 191207035 and 191227014) the rms decreases to 2%.
+Table 1 provides the flux ratio of 10 observations relative to the last observation made on 06.01.2020 (ObsID 200106010)

+.. csv-table:: Table 1
+   :header: "ObsID", "Median Flux Ratio"
+   :widths: 20, 20

+    190919049, 0.9982
+    191207035, 0.9311
+    191223022,  1.0041
+    191225015,  1.0116
+    191227014,  1.1069
+    191229014,  1.0185
+    191231013,  1.0062
+    200102012,  1.0446
+    200104011,  1.0222
+    200106010,  1.0000